vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 WHERE release_year
 BETWEEN 1994 AND 2000;
 ```

-which gives you the names of all the films released between 1994 and 2000.

 It's important to remember that `BETWEEN` is _inclusive_, meaning the beginning and end values are included in the results!